-We report that the District Council has:
+We report that the Council has:

-- complied with the requirements of schedule 10 of the Act that apply to the annual report; and. - made the disclosures about performance against benchmarks as required by the Local Government (Financial Reporting and Prudence Regulations 2014) on pages 131 to 135, which represent a complete list of required disclosures and accurately reflects the information drawn from the District Council's audited information and, where applicable, the District Council's long-term plan and annual plans.
+- complied with the requirements of schedule 10 of the Act that apply to the annual report.
+These disclosures accurately reflect information drawn from the Council's audited information, long-term plan or annual plan; and. - made the disclosures required by the Local Government (Financial Reporting and Prudence Regulations 2014) about its performance against benchmarks on pages 131 to 135.
+These disclosures are complete and accurately reflect the information drawn from the Council's audited information.